algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 ![](../img/search-random.svg)

-This isn't just caused by the `rand()` call being slow: you can clearly see the point on the L2-L3 boundary where memory latency outweighs the random number generation and [modulo](/hpc/arithmetic/division).
-The performance degrades because all of the fetched elements are likely uncached, and not just some small suffix of them.
+This isn't just caused by the `rand()` call being slow.
+You can clearly see the point on the L2-L3 boundary where memory latency outweighs the random number generation and [modulo](/hpc/arithmetic/division).
+The performance degrades because all of the fetched elements are unlikely to be cached and not just some small suffix of them.

 Another potential negative effect is that of [cache associativity](/hpc/cpu-cache/associativity).
 If the array size is a multiple of a large power of two, then the indices of these "hot" elements will also be divisible by some large powers of two and map to the same cache line, kicking each other out.
-For example, binary searching over arrays of size $2^{20}$ takes about ~360ns per query, while searching over arrays of size $(2^{20} + 123)$ takes ~300ns — a 20% difference.
+For example, binary searching over arrays of size $2^{20}$ takes about ~360ns per query while searching over arrays of size $(2^{20} + 123)$ takes ~300ns — a 20% difference.
 There are [ways](https://en.wikipedia.org/wiki/Fibonacci_search_technique) to fix this problem, but to not get distracted from more pressing matters, we are just going to ignore it: all array sizes we use are in the form of $\lfloor 1.17^k \rfloor$ for integer $k$ so that any cache side effects are unlikely.

 The real problem with our memory layout is that it doesn't make the most efficient use of temporal locality because it groups hot and cold elements together.
 For example, we likely store the element $\lfloor n/2 \rfloor$, which we request the first thing on each query, in the same cache line with $\lfloor n/2 \rfloor + 1$, which we almost never request (sometimes literally never — if it is the first element in a search range of three, and it is indeed the lower bound, we just compare against the middle and deduce it has to be the first element without ever even fetching it).